rokath/trice/docs/TriceUserGuide.md

     - Each ID as key points to one and only one li.

 - The `til.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `til.json` value.
+  - That is possible after code edit, for example code copied or modified.
 - The `li.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.
 - The src tree can contain IDs not present inside `til.json`.
 This state is seldom, for example after adding sources containing IDs.
 To keep `trice u` short in execution. `trice refresh` could be run in such cases.